 People want to know where your dealership came from and what its values are.
 You should make sure to include your values and show how your dealership has lived out those values over the years.
 This way, you can establish a sense of credibility with your potential customers.
 Along with values, it might be a good idea to share employee information so that customers can get to know your dealership a little better.
 Some include pictures, descriptions, emails, or separate phone numbers.
 You can decide how you want to display employee information for your dealership.

 One thing that the majority of dealerships do in their About page is boast all of their successes and talk about how great their dealership is.
 To an extent, this can be effective.
 You want people to trust your dealership and its authority, but too much of this can turn customers off.
 Everyone makes mistakes, so when a company tries to convince you that it is the absolute best in the business at everything, people start to question it.

 Instead, your dealership should talk about how it can help its customers and how it’s different than the competition.
 Focus on customer service, high-quality vehicles, warranties, low prices, or whatever your dealership does best that will add value to the car-buying experience for customers.
 You can include relevant awards and customer testimonials to establish credibility, but don’t rely on these things too much.
 You want people to think highly of your dealership without leading them to have unreachable expectations that lead to lower customer satisfaction.

 General information that should be on your About page is your location, who the owner is, when your dealership was established, how big the company is, and whether it is public, private, or family owned.
-If your dealership doesn’t have a Contact Us page that includes your address, phone number, hours of operation, map and directions, and contact details, you should have these things available on your About page as well.
+If your car dealer website design doesn’t have a Contact Us page that includes your address, phone number, hours of operation, map and directions, and contact details, you should have these things available on your About page as well.
 Introduce your dealership well with an engaging About Us page.